NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Hex Blaster.md

 **Critical Success** The creature is unaffected.

-**Success** The creature is [[Conditions/Frightened|Frightened 1]].
+**Success** The creature is [[Frightened|Frightened 1]].
 It also takes 1d6 persistent mental damage.

-**Failure** The creature is [[Conditions/Frightened|Frightened 2]].
+**Failure** The creature is [[Frightened|Frightened 2]].
 It also takes 2d6 persistent mental damage.

-**Critical Failure** The creature is frightened 2 and [[Conditions/Slowed|Slowed 1]] for 1 minute.
+**Critical Failure** The creature is frightened 2 and [[Slowed|Slowed 1]] for 1 minute.
 It also takes 4d6 persistent mental damage and is cursed with a hex of impending doom.
-If the target falls [[Conditions/Unconscious|Unconscious]] from damage dealt by this Strike or the persistent mental damage, it remains unconscious for 1 day or until this curse is removed.
+If the target falls [[Unconscious|Unconscious]] from damage dealt by this Strike or the persistent mental damage, it remains unconscious for 1 day or until this curse is removed.
 After 1 day, if the creature is still unconscious, it must succeed at a DC 28 Fortitude check save or die; this effect has the death and incapacitation traits.

 *Source: Pathfinder #180: The Smoking Gun*
 *OGL*